openwns/documentation/usersGuide/modules/dll/wifimac/experiment5.rst

 For the experiments, the ``campaignConfiguration`` of experiment 2 can be used; only the new parameter ``numHops`` has to be added.
-In the following, the nodes shall be separated by a distance so that the neighbors can communicate with each other, but the neigbor's neighbors cannot.
+In the following, the nodes shall be separated by a distance so that the neighbours can communicate with each other, but the neighbor's neighbors cannot.
 Hence, the 2-hop neighborhood shall be hidden nodes.

 #.
 Determine the saturation throughput of the string with at least 2